Dillon Gee: 2007–2009

 Gee was drafted by the New York Mets in the 21st round of the Major League Baseball draft and began his professional career with the Class-A Brooklyn Cyclones of the New York–Penn League.
-He initially worked mostly out of the bullpen yet by season's end, Gee was starting and amassed a 3–1 record with a 2.28 ERA as a starter.
+He initially worked mostly out of the bullpen, yet by season's end, Gee was starting and amassed a 3–1 record with a 2.28 ERA as a starter.
 In 2008, Gee had a break out year with the Class-A St. Lucie Mets of the Florida State League (FSL), winning the Sterling Award and being named to the FSL All-Star team.
-Later in 2008, Gee was promoted to the Class-AA Binghamton Mets of the Eastern League where he went 2–0 with a 1.33 ERA in 4 games.
-In 2009, Gee started the season with the Class-AAA Buffalo Bisons of the International League yet was shut down May 25 due to a torn labrum in his right shoulder.
+Later in 2008, Gee was promoted to the Class-AA Binghamton Mets of the Eastern League, where he went 2–0 with a 1.33 ERA in four games.
+In 2009, Gee started the season with the Class-AAA Buffalo Bisons of the International League, yet was shut down May 25 due to a torn labrum in his right shoulder.

 2010

 In 2010, Gee had a bounce back season and recouped his health after his season-ending injury in 2009.
 He went 13–8 for Buffalo, and led Class-AAA with 165 strikeouts in 1611/3 innings, yet he gave up more than a hit per inning and finished with a 4.96 ERA.
 Nonetheless, Gee made his major league debut with the Mets on September 7, marking the first time in Mets history that two starting pitchers made their major league debuts in the same game, as Gee faced rookie Yunesky Maya of the Washington Nationals.
 Gee also became the first Mets pitcher to record an RBI in his major league debut.
-He pitched brilliantly in his debut, taking a no-hit bid into the 6th inning when Willie Harris broke it up with a lead off home run.
-He finished giving up only two hits and one run in seven innings.
-Gee stayed with Mets until the end of the season, compiling a 2–2 record with a 2.18 ERA in 5 starts.
+He pitched brilliantly in his debut, taking a no-hit bid into the sixth inning when Willie Harris broke it up with a lead off home run.
+Gee finished allowing only two hits and one run in seven innings.
+Gee stayed with Mets until the end of the season, compiling a 2–2 record with a 2.18 ERA in five starts.

 2011

-The Mets recalled Gee to the major leagues on April 17, from the Buffalo Bisons where he was 1–1 with a 4.63 ERA in 2 starts.
+The Mets recalled Gee to the major leagues on April 17, from the Buffalo Bisons, where he went 1–1 with a 4.63 ERA in two starts.
 Gee then went on to go 7–0 with a 2.86 ERA in his first nine games as a starting pitcher.
 Gee was off to the best start by a New York Mets rookie to open a season in franchise history, exceeding Jon Matlack's 6–0 start in 1972.
 He ended the season at 13–6 with a 4.43 ERA in 30 games.